-8.2.1.2 Writing-Procedure writers should be competent in technical writing skills, but need not be expert in the analytical methods involved.
+8.2.1.2 Writing-Writers should, of course, be competent in writing skills.
+A technical writer, who has a moderate amount of knowledge about the methods involved, can often write adequate procedures from outlines and notes prepared by those with more expertise in the methods.
 The writing style used should provide clear and concise instructions to avoid confusion and misunderstanding by the users.